daaning/HF-Trader/install/install.md

+# installation

-make an binance accout a twitter account and make a config.json in this format
+- make an binance accout a twitter-developer account get api keys for both
+- make a file called config.json in this format

 {
     "trade-market" : "BNBETH",